“I’ll do my part and you do yours.”

 When each person works towards their strengths and tries to be as helpful as they can, you will find that your relationship will become more loving and you will feel more generous towards each other.

 There may be seasons when your 100% may feel like less than your partner’s 100%, and that’s okay.
 Work towards giving your best to your partner every day, and stop measuring each other’s input.

-Toucan’s Growing module has an entire section dedicated to the 50:50/100:100 model.
-You will hear from real couples, with stories that may not be far from your own, about how they have grown together using the 100:100 model.
+Toucan’s Growing module has an entire section dedicated to the 100/100 model.
+In it you hear from real couples, with stories that may not be far from your own, about how they have grown together using the 100/100 model.

 When things feel unequal, and they will, remember that love doesn’t keep score.

 “Love is patient and kind.
 Love is not jealous or boastful or proud or rude.
 It does not demand its own way.
 It is not irritable, and it keeps no record of being wronged.
 It does not rejoice about injustice but rejoices whenever the truth wins out.
 Love never gives up, never loses faith, is always hopeful, and endures through every circumstance.” — 1 Corinthians 13:4 – 7